jcasale/PSSerilog/README.md

-# PowerShell NLog Logging Module
+# PowerShell Serilog Logging Module

 The `PSSerilog` module provides logging based on the Serilog library.